 Make sure you have a Vehicle Repair Kit

-A small get home bag is an essential piece of gear that you should carry with you at all times.
-During a winter storm emergency, your bag is you first line of defense should you find yourself in a situation where you have to walk home.
+A small get home bag is an essential piece of gear that you should take with you at all times.
+During a winter storm emergency, your bag is your first line of defense should you find yourself in a situation where you have to walk home.

 Always Carry Extra Food & Water